 Art Movements Classicism, Cubism, Post-Impressionism, Surrealism and Neoclassicism.

-Here are Few of Pablo Picasso Paintings
+Here below are few of Pablo Picasso paintings

 Art is a lie that makes us realize truth.

 Inspiration does exist, but it must find you working.

 Every act of creation is first of all an act of destruction.

 It takes a long time to become young.